 In our current company plan, team motivation is essential.
 The idea is to build a new “Telefónica Way” in which the organisation is flatter, employees are empowered and have a “growth mentality”, the ways of working are much more agile, and each of us invests in our continuous learning.

 We want our employees to be ambassadors and to recommend Telefónica as a good place to work (eNPS)

 The variable remuneration of our professionals incorporates aspects of sustainability

 The Share Plans allow us to align the team's objectives with that of the Shareholders, and to increase the feeling of belonging

 Our providers are fundamental on this path, true allies without which we couldn’t move forward.
 With them we share both Business Principles and goals.
 We are aware that our impact goes beyond our 113,800 employees because we generate 9.6 additional jobs for each person we hire.
 Thus, we contribute to the employment of 1,100,000 people.

 The well-being of employees directly influences their motivation, creativity, and productivity.
 We no longer only talk about safety and the reduction of accidents when placing a tower or fibre network, nor about having ergonomic postures, but also about emotional and mental balance, work-personal life balance…

 Hence the new Telefónica Global Policy on the Health, Safety and Well-being for our employees, supply chain, and partners, and our Feel Good program which affects physical activity, nutrition, health, and emotions.
 And to take a step further, we have a commitment to the digital disconnection of our professionals.

-85% of Telefónica operators have a Safety, Health, and Well-being management system
+More than 90% of Telefónica operators have a Safety, Health, and Well-being management system

 Another priority is freedom of association and social dialogue.
 In this area, our Global Agreement signed with the Union Network International takes into account evolution in terms of corporate responsibility, as established in the United Nations Guiding Principles for Business and Human Rights.